Anadev-saga/Anadev-saga/README.md

 ###
 <h1 align="center"> Hello World! 👋 </h1>
-I'm from Rio de Janeiro, Brazil and I recently joined a Web Development course.
+I'm from Rio de Janeiro, Brazil and I recently joined a developer course.

-After having contact with some programming languages in college, I got interested in the IT area, and I chose to be a Web Dev because I like the interdisciplinarity aspect of it and also the application of programming in different types of sites.
+After having contact with some programming languages in college, I got interested in the IT area, and I chose to be a dev because I like the interdisciplinarity aspect of it.
 The demand for professionals in the sector also attracted me to take this course.

-:bulb: I'm currently learning React.
-The first part of the course is focused on the Front-end part.
+:bulb: I'm currently learning Front-end web development and Data Science.

 :paw_prints: I'm looking for help with project ideas to begin practicing.